Skip to Content

 Injury Claims for Radiculopathy & Neuropathy

-If you or someone in your family suffered nerve damage in an accident caused by someone else’s negligence, you may be able to pursue justice and compensation in a personal injury lawsuit with the help of Wisner Baum.
+Suppose you or someone in your family suffered nerve damage in an accident caused by someone else’s negligence.
+In that case, you may be able to pursue justice and compensation in a personal injury lawsuit with the help of Wisner Baum.

 Why pursue a lawsuit if insurance is involved?
 Following a serious accident resulting in significant injuries like radiculopathy or neuropathy, auto insurance coverage may not adequately cover the costs of required care, lost wages, pain and suffering, loss of consortium, and long-term effects.